-The financial statements report the share of the Local Government Pension Scheme deficit on the College's balance sheet in line with the requirements of FRS 102.
+The financial statements report the share of the Local Government Pension Scheme position on the College's balance sheet in line with the requirements of FRS 102.

-This risk is mitigated by an agreed deficit recovery plan with the East Riding Pension Fund.
+This risk is mitigated by an agreed contribution plan with the East Riding Pension Fund.